Cambyses II: Further conquests

 However, according to Briant, "the deliberate bias against Cambyses raises doubts about the accuracy of Herodotus's version."
-Herodotus' statement is contradicted by other sources that do not suggest a catastrophe for his forces.
+Herodotus's statement is contradicted by other sources that do not suggest a catastrophe for his forces.
 Cambyses may have faced difficulties in the campaign that may have forced him to abort it.
 However, archaeological evidence shows that the Achaemenids occupied their stronghold of Dorginarti (south of Buhen) when in control of Egypt.
-Furthermore, in two inscriptions of Darius, Nubia is listed as one of the lands in the empire, and a Nubian delegation is depicted in Persepolis on the Apadana reliefs which visually present the lands of Darius’ empire.
+Furthermore, in two inscriptions of Darius, Nubia is listed as one of the lands in the empire, and a Nubian delegation is depicted in Persepolis on the Apadana reliefs, which visually present the lands of Darius's empire.
 These suggest that Cambyses saw success in subduing Nubia.